David Lissah

 Case Study 3 - Supporting a CEO to Step Out of Operations and Lead Strategically

-Context: A CEO leading a business was overwhelmed and still heavily involved in day‑to‑day operations.
-Instead of operating strategically, they were pulled into firefighting, operational projects, and became decision‑making bottleneck.
-This created dependency across the team, slowed progress, and left the CEO with little capacity for long‑term planning, culture building, or organisational alignment.
+Context: A CEO was overwhelmed and still heavily involved in day‑to‑day operations.
+Instead of operating strategically, they were pulled into firefighting, operational projects and became the default decision‑maker for everything.
+This created dependency across the team, slowed progress and left the CEO with little capacity for long‑term planning, culture building or organisational alignment.

 What I Did: